 Automate the process

-Paperwork is one of the most challenging parts of running a small business.
-Court explains that beyond saving you time, automated invoicing can also help reduce late payments and make accounting easier.
+Paperwork can be one of the most challenging aspects of running a small business, but automating invoicing can save time and reduce late payments.